 Step 3: Once the results of the Genetic test are received from the lab, the genetic counselor will review the results with you in detail.
 Your Genetic Counselor will also help you understand what the results mean for you and your family, and if required how to talk to your family about your test results.
 Based on your results, your genetics expert may also provide guidance and referrals for everything from lifestyle changes to appropriate medical providers.

 This assessment is made by a Genetics Expert based on you and your family medical history.
 In some cases, a panel test is ordered looking for specific genetic mutations known to cause certain specific types of cancers.
 In other cases, a broader multipanel test is ordered that looks at a variety of genes.
 In this type of multi-panel test we can assess multiple genes associated with a particular type of disease.

 A genetic expert is trained to identify and order the appropriate test from over 700,000 genetic tests available from various labs across the country.

 At Genexsure we are focused on making access to genetic testing easy for the patient.
-All of our services are offered at a flat rate of $79 before taxes.
+Our services are offered at a flat rate of $89 per genetic consultation appointment before taxes.

-In case a genetic test is required and ordered for you by your genetic counselor there will be additional lab charges for that test.
-These lab charges are typically about $250-$400 and in some cases much more.
-Your genetic counselor can advise you on the best test and the lab charges associated with each test.
+In case a genetic test is recommended and ordered for you by your genetic counselor there will be additional lab charges for that test.
+These lab charges are typically about $250-$350 and in some cases slightly more.
+Your genetic counselor will advise you on the best panel test and the lab charges associated with the test.

 Yes, most commercial insurance companies like CIGNA, United Health, Kaiser Permanente and others cover the cost of Genetic testing.

 Medicare typically does not cover the cost of Genetic testing.
+Medicaid typically covers partial cost of genetic testing.
 Your genetic counselor can help you obtain pre-authorization from your insurance company before ordering a Genetic test for you.